Babies do cry a lot. It’s their last resort to get your attention. Here we try to decode crying to help you work out what they're telling you.

 Could they be feeling unwell?

 If your baby is crying constantly and you can’t console or distract them, they might be ill.
 Or if their cry doesn’t sound like a normal cry – it is weak, or high pitched – they could be ill.
-Check their temperature and seek medical advice from your health visitor or GP if they have a fever, or if they are showing other symptoms of illness.
+Check their temperature and seek medical advice from your GP if they have a fever, or if they are showing other symptoms of illness.

 Maybe it’s… nothing?